 - Download and print the THREE Coffee Cup Sleeve Patterns, which have been bundled into ONE PDF to make the download easier.

-IMPORTANT: Each pattern download consists of ONE 8½” x 11″ sheet.
+IMPORTANT: The pattern download consists of THREE 8½” x 11″ sheets.
 You must print the PDF file at 100%.
 DO NOT SCALE to fit the page.
-There is a guide rule on the sheets to confirm your printout it to scale.
+There is a guide rule on each of the sheets to confirm your printout it to scale.

 - Cut out all the patterns along the solid line.

 NOTE: You will cut the main fabric using the solid line and the fusible fleece using the dotted seam allowance line.
 You can cut the fabric first using the full pattern, then trim the pattern to cut the fleece.
 Of, if you want to keep your patterns intact, print TWO, cutting one along the solid line and one along the dotted line.

 Remember, the pattern pieces are curved.
 In order for them to match up front to back, cut the exterior piece with the pattern facing right side up and the lining with the pattern facing wrong side up.
 Alternatively, you could layer both of the your fabric scraps wrong sides together (so you can still fussy cut from the right side) and cut through both layers at one time with the pattern facing right side up.
 In either instance, your curves will then align when the two pieces are placed right sides together.
 This is only an issue if you are working with a print that has a definite right side and wrong side for the lining.
 If you use a solid (as we did) that traditionally is the same on both sides, you can cut with the pattern facing right side up for both.